 I know I’m coming off as a Tim Ferriss fangirl.
 While I love many of the interviews he does, his books and find his content useful, there are things of his I disagree with.
 The great thing about him is he is all about experimenting in life to find what works for you.

 Search a topic

 The Tim Ferriss show is the only podcast I have consistently listened to for the past few years.
 Generally, I will search a topic I am interested in and listen to a bunch of podcasts on it.
-Gary Vee is one I used to listen to a lot for marketing and business, The Neverending Nomad was one back in 2015 I listened to about travel, Strategy Hour has had a few I found fascinating, Pat Flynn and Chris Ducker have had some great podcasts.
+Gary Vee is one I used to listen to a lot for marketing and business, Strategy Hour has had a few I found fascinating, Pat Flynn and Chris Ducker have had some great podcasts.
 I will often type in a word and see what comes up as options for podcasts on it then download a few.